Projects Abroad in Nepal - Arrival Procedures

 - Arrival Airport: Kathmandu (KTM)

 After flying all the way to the other side of the world, you deserve a good rest.
-Upon arrival, a friendly staff member from Hotel Prince will meet you at the airport.
+Upon arrival, a friendly Projects Abroad driver will be waiting for you.
 They will be looking out for you holding a Projects Abroad sign.
-They will then drive you to the hotel, which is in the center of Kathmandu in an area called Thamel to relax and have some food.
+They will then drive you to a hotel, which is in the center of Kathmandu in an area called Thamel, or take you directly to the host family you will be living with.
+Once you have arrived at your accommodation, you will have time to relax and settle in.

 If you are volunteering on the Conservation Project, you will need to spend one night in Kathmandu when you arrive (unless you arrive very early in the morning and can fly immediately from Kathmandu to Pokhara).
 When you arrive in Pokhara, you will spend a night in a hotel.
 After your induction, you will travel for 3.5 hours to a jeep station, where you will trek for another hour to Ghandrukh and the Conservation Project.